XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 The constructor calls this method to prompt the user for their [address](accounts.html#addresses) or [master seed](cryptographic-keys.html#seed), then processes the user input to decode whatever value the user put in, and use it accordingly.
 With wxPython, you usually follow this pattern with dialog boxes:

-1. Create a new dialog, such as [`wx.TextEntryDialog`](https://docs.wxpython.org/wx.TextEntryDialog.html).
+1. Create a new instance of a dialog class, such as a [`wx.TextEntryDialog`](https://docs.wxpython.org/wx.TextEntryDialog.html).
 2. Use `showModal()` to display it to the user and get a return code based on which button the user clicked.
-3. If the user clicked OK, get a value the user input, in this, whatever text the user entered in the box.
+3. If the user clicked OK, get a value the user input.
+This example gets the text the user entered in the box.
-4. Destroy the dialog.
+4. Destroy the dialog instance.
+If you forget to do this, the application can leak memory whenever the user opens a new dialog.

-From there, the code branches based on whether the input is a classic address, X-address, seed, or not a valid value at all.
+From there, the `prompt_for_account()` code branches based on whether the input is a classic address, X-address, seed, or not a valid value at all.
 Assuming the value decodes successfully, it updates the `wx.StaticText` widgets with both the classic and X-address equivalents of the address and returns them.
 (As noted above, the constructor passes these values to the worker thread.)

 **Tip:** This code exits if the user inputs an invalid value, but you could rewrite it to prompt again or display a different message to the user.

-This code also does something unusual: it binds an _event handler_, which is a method that is called whenever a certain type of thing happens in the GUI, usually based on the user's actions.
+This code also binds an _event handler_, which is a method that is called whenever a certain type of thing happens to a particular part of the GUI, usually based on the user's actions.
 In this case, the trigger is `wx.EVT_TEXT` on the dialog, which triggers immediately when the user types or pastes anything into the dialog's text box.

 Add the following method to `TWaXLFrame` class to define the handler:

 {{ include_code("_code-samples/build-a-wallet/py/3_account.py", language="py", start_with="def toggle_dialog_style", end_before="def prompt_for_account") }}

-Event handlers generally take one positional argument, a [`wx.Event` object](https://docs.wxpython.org/wx.Event.html) which is provided by the GUI toolkit and describes the exact event that occurred.
+Event handlers generally take one positional argument, a [`wx.Event` object](https://docs.wxpython.org/wx.Event.html) which describes the exact event that occurred.
 In this case, the handler uses this object to find out what value the user input.
 If the input looks like a master seed (it starts with the letter "s"), the handler switches the dialog to a "password" style that masks the user input, so people viewing the user's screen won't see the secret.
-And, if the user erases it and switches back to inputting an address, it toggles the style back.
+And, if the user erases it and switches back to inputting an address, the handler toggles the style back.

 Add the following lines **at the end of** the `update_ledger()` method: